Science Café Past Presentations

 Magnus Egersted | Georgia Institute of Technology | Sept.
 19, 2019

-Swarm Robotics: Lessons from Biology & How Robots Can Help With Environmental Monitoring
+Discussion Title: Swarm Robotics - Lessons from Biology & How Robots Can Help With Environmental Monitoring

 Nature is filled with relatively simple organisms that can come together to solve complex tasks.
 The area of swarm robotics is trying to mimic this idea by making large teams of robots coordinate their activities in order to produce elegant and effective behaviors.
 By drawing inspiration from social insects, flocking birds, or schooling fish, this talk will describe the foundations of swarm robotics, i.e., the basic principles that allow robots to form shapes, cover areas, or move in formation.
 One application domain where teams of robots have already proven useful is environmental monitoring, and this talk will describe how teams of robots can be used to in this context to help with conservation tasks.